There are several types of urinary incontinence. The causes vary depending on the type.

 Your bladder control may be perfectly normal, but any mental or physical condition that slows you down or confines you may result in loss of urine.
 This is called functional incontinence.

 Occasionally an abnormal channel called a fistula opens between the bladder and the outside world.
-It can be a birth defect, a result of injury, or a complication of surgery.
+It can be from a birth defect, an injury, or a complication of surgery.
 Fistulas cause continuous, uncontrolled urine dribbling and can be surgically repaired.

 Urinary incontinence.
 American Academy of Family Physicians.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/urinary-incontinence.html.
 Updated July 2010.
 Accessed November 27, 2013.